 Tiia Trolla arranged a potato exhibition at Mihkli Farm Museum on Saaremaa island 28th September 2019.
-Old heritage potatos were handed out to private persons first time spring 2018, when Väike-Maarja Farmers Association’s members cultivated them and arranged an exhibition of them.
+Old heritage potatoes were handed out to private persons first time spring 2018, when Väike-Maarja Farmers Association’s members cultivated them and arranged an exhibition of them.
 Spring 2019 was the second time when potatoes were handed out to a private person for cultivation.
 NGO Maadjas stresses the importance of in-situ cultivation of our heritage plants.
-If a plant has been saved for a very long time ex-situ there is no insurance that it will perform as it used to do before.
+If a plant has been saved for a very long time ex-situ, there is no insurance that it will perform as it used to do before.
 This is why we need to keep our genetic resources also in-situ, i.e. cultivated on fields, in different geographical locations in our countries.
 It is said that a plant that is taken from a gene bank to be cultivated on a field will take four years to get used to a new cultivation environment again.
-That is why one should not throw away a bad performing plant just after one year of cultivation but get on cultivating it to see if it by time will start to perform better.
+That is why one should not throw away a bad performing plant just after one year of cultivation but get on cultivating it to see if by time it will start to perform better.